jimbobbennett/StarWarsCopilot/5-mcp/README.md

 In the previous part you defined a tool using code that the LLM could call.
 You were writing code to wrap an API in the format needed by `Microsoft.Extensions.AI` so that the LLM could call the tool.
 If we want to add more tools, we have to keep writing code to wrap different APIs or to call different services.

 This becomes a lot of work if we have a lot of tools.
-There's also different ways to call tools for different LLMs.
-If we have to write code, then it becomes hard to register new tools at run time.
+Different LLMs also have different ways to call tools.
+If we have to write code for each tool, then it becomes hard to register new tools at run time.

-[**MCP**, or **Model Context Protocol**](https://modelcontextprotocol.io/introduction) is designed to solve this - it is a protocol to define a tool you can either call by running a separate process, or by calling a well-defined API.
+[**MCP**, or **Model Context Protocol**](https://modelcontextprotocol.io/introduction) is designed to solve this - it is a protocol to define a server that has tools, that you can either call by running a separate process and interacting over stdio, or by calling a well-defined streaming HTTP API.
 This way you once you have the ability to call MCP tools in your app, you can add new tools at run time, deploy new versions of tools without changing your app, and interact with off-the-shelf tools.

 MCP has 3 parts - servers, a client, and a host.

 - A **Server** is an application that provides tools.
 This can run locally, or be accessed over a network connection, running on your network, or in the cloud.
+It can provide a list of the tools available, provide access to each tool, and send updates when tools change.
 - The **client** is a component of AI app.
 This registers one or more servers that it can call into.
 - The **host** is the application that the client runs in.